amiirbazzii/Expense-Tracker---Warp/.qoder/repowiki/en/content/Error Boundary Implementation.md

 - [layout.tsx](file://src/app/layout.tsx#L73-L90)

 ### Complementary Global Error Page
-The application also implements Next.js's global error handling through the `global-error.tsx` file, which serves as a backup error boundary for server-side errors or cases where the client-side ErrorBoundary might fail:
+The application also implements Next.js's global error handling through the `global-error.tsx` file, which serves as a backup error boundary for server-side errors or cases where the client-side ErrorBoundary might fail.
+Unlike the ErrorBoundary component, the global error page has been updated to prevent redirect loops by removing automatic redirection:

 ```mermaid
 sequenceDiagram